(Also called 'Penance' or 'Confession')

 “Those who approach the sacrament of Reconciliation obtain pardon from the mercy of God for the offense committed against Him and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, example and prayer seeks their conversion.”
-(Dogmatic Constitution of the Church #11)
+(Vatican II: Dogmatic Constitution of the Church #11)

-A Guide to help prepare for a Good Confession including Examination of conscience and the prayer of contrition can be found by clicking the link below.
+A Guide to help prepare for a Good Confession including an Examination of Conscience and the act of contrition can be found by clicking the link below.